 As UX researchers, we play a critical role to ensure all research participants feel comfortable and respected.
 For those in the accessibility (a11y) community, we are cognizant of the variety of accommodations that may need to be employed throughout the participant...

 Shelly has worked on complex human factors research problems for 7+ years in a variety of industries, with projects spanning the entire product lifecycle from inception to market.
+Her training in industrial and systems engineering has provided her the necessary skillset to evaluate both the human and technical components of systems to create intuitive, optimal solutions.
 Shelly has experience with both qualitative and quantitative research methods, specializing in formative and summative usability testing.
+Her work in community pharmacy health IT system development, in conjunction with electronic health record implementation, and device and software development in diabetes care has earned her multiple publications.
 Shelly has a MS and PhD in Industrial Engineering with a Human Factors research emphasis from Purdue University and a BS in Industrial Engineering from Clemson University.

 Something unique about you summed up in one sentence

 Your favorite part of working at Bold Insight

 In your spare time you would absolutely do this:

 How long have you been in the UX field?

 You cannot start the day without doing this…

 Your favorite city in the world is...and why?